Raj-Kharwar-26/Raj-Kharwar-26/README.md

 ## 🚀 *About me*
 <p align="center">
-<h3 align="center">I'm a frontend web developer, a competitive programmer & an open source enthusiast.</h3>
+<h3 align="center">I'm a competitive programmer & an open source enthusiast and learning frontend.</h3>

 ## ❤ Views and Followers
 <a href="https://github.com/Meghna-DAS/github-profile-views-counter">